anomius/2022_microsoft_ionq_challenge/brainstorming.md

-# Qunatum Tic Tac Toe
+# Quantum Tic Tac Toe

 The game we will be quantizing today is none other than the infamous tic tac toe!“Quantizing” a game simply means introducing quantum effect into the game.
 For those who have never heard of it, Tic tac toe is a 2-player strategy game, where players take turns to place their marking(either “O” or “X”) on a 3x3 board.
 The goal is to form a straight line from 3 markings.